Why? Because wrinkles hate lean protein!

 Proteins: Eat your tofu and fish

-Collagen is a structural protein found mainly in skin.
-Residing within our body’s biggest organ, collagen is the most important element for firm and healthy skin.
+Collagen is a structural protein found mainly in the skin.
+Residing within our body’s biggest organ, collagen is the most important element for a firm and healthy skin.
 As collagen accounts for almost 30% of our body’s protein content, getting enough protein from lean protein sources like tofu and fish is essential for collagen production and preservation.

 (Collagen is produced by linking multiple smaller protein molecules called peptides.
 He also recommends a peptide boosting high protein diet supplemented by skin products containing a variety of different collagen boosting peptide.)

 A little-known fact is that wrinkles, folds, and loose skin that form on our face are partly due to bone resorption.
 Bone resorption is the process in which bone mass is reduced as one age, much like how older individuals get osteoporosis.
 The smaller skull combined with looser collagen depleted skin, which drapes on the skull, leads to sagging skin and wrinkle formation.
 That is why the journey to firmer skin is to take the appropriate dietary allowance of calcium daily.

 Iron is a key facilitator in the production of collagen and a constituent of haemoglobin within our red blood cells.
 The delivery of oxygen is key to skin metabolism and healthy skin.
 Statistics from the World Health Organisation show that worldwide iron deficiency anaemia is greater than 50% and that the incidence in Singapore is between 10-18%.
 So eating the right amount of iron-rich foods in our daily diet is critical for skin metabolism and collagen production.